Sirius (urban-type settlement): Transportation

 The checkpoint between Russia and Abkhazia, close to the bridge over the Psou, is located in Sirius.

 A railway connecting Sochi and Sukhumi across the border also crosses the area of Sirius.
-There are three railway stations, Olimpiyskaya Derevnya, Imeretinsky Kurort, and Vesyoloye.
+There are three railway stations, Imeretinsky Kurort, Olimpiyskaya Derevnya, and Vesyoloye.
 Imeretinsky Kurort is a terminus for suburban trains from Sochi, which also stop at Olimpiyskaya Derevnya.
 Vesyoloye is only served by long-distance passenger trains and by the suburban service to Gagra.